Second Life Tech Warfare Guide

 GUIDE TO BEGINNERS

 The following are tips for beginners.
-Simply follow these them, and your play will immediately beat any other beginner or even intermediate players.
+Simply follow them, and your play will immediately beat any other beginner or even intermediate players.

 1 vs 1 Games